macadmins/escrow-buddy/README.md

 ## Contribution

 Contributions are welcome!
 To contribute, [create a fork](https://github.com/macadmins/escrow-buddy/fork) of this repository, commit and push changes to a branch of your fork, and then submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Your changes will be reviewed by a project maintainer.

+Contributions don't have to be code; we appreciate any help maintaining our [wiki](https://github.com/macadmins/escrow-buddy/wiki) or answering [issues](https://github.com/macadmins/escrow-buddy/issues).

+Also, if you've successfully deployed Escrow Buddy at your organization, please consider submitting [our brief survey](https://forms.gle/cRY3t2cRwZMQtGbb8) for measuring the project's community impact.

 ---